Highland Park Independent School District: Student body

 In the 2015–2016 school year, HPISD had a student population of 7,171 people, of whom 2,114 were at Highland Park High School.
 The areas from which HPISD draws, Highland Park and University Park, have a reputation for being affluent, predominantly white areas.
 From 1997 to 2016 the number of non-Hispanic white students increased and the district never gained any significant low income population, contrasting with the white flight and increase in low income students in other Dallas County districts.

+Middle School Renaming

+In 2026, a new packaged plan allowed McCulloch Intermediate School and Highland Park Middle School to rebrand from the Raiders to the Scots and renovations were completed in August of 2026.